 1. Charles Hadley

-Convicted at Warwick of shoplifting.
+Convicted at Warwick, in 1788, of shoplifting.
 Arrived on the Matilda

 WHEREAS my wife, SARAH HADLEY, having left her home, and deserted her Family of nine children, without any Cause or Provocation, these are to caution all Persons from giving Trust or Credit to the said Sarah Hadley, on my Account, as I will not be responsible for any Debts she may contract, after this Date, and any Person found harbouring, entertaining, or concealing her after this Notice will be prosecuted with the utmost rigour of the Law.
 CHARLES HADLEY.
 DISTRICT OF EVAN, MARCH 19, 1827.